-D Normalization of time-series with breaks
+D Normalization of time series with breaks

-In this section, I show that it is benefitial to normalize data around identified breaks within the context of the dataset at hand, particularly when dealing with a small number of available sources at the beginning of the sample.
+In this section, I show that normalizing data around identified breaks within the context of the dataset at hand is beneficial, particularly when dealing with a small number of available sources at the beginning of the sample.

-The availability of data sources varies over time, with earlier periods having fewer digitized sources compared to later ones.
-Moreover, the measurement error associated with these source level indicators is not static - it changes over time and tends to be larger in earlier periods.
+The availability of data sources varies over time, with earlier periods having fewer digitized sources than later ones.
+Moreover, the measurement error associated with these source-level indicators is not static - it changes over time and tends to be larger in earlier periods.
 In most cases, the changes in the measurement error are abrupt and lead to structural breaks in the series.
-For instance, due to a sudden change of the optical character recognition (OCR) quality or because the frequency of the publication changes - increased publication frequency means a higher information density, and therefore, lower measurement error.
+For instance, due to a sudden change in the optical character recognition (OCR) quality or because the frequency of the publication changes - increased publication frequency means a higher information density and, therefore, lower measurement error.
 This makes it essential to normalize the source-level indicators around these structural breaks.

-The following section explains the challenges of normalization in the presence of time-varying measurement error through a simplified illustration.
+The following section explains the challenges of normalization in the presence of time-varying measurement errors through a simplified illustration.